Where Are You Christmas?: Cover versions

 "Where Are You Christmas?" has been covered by a variety of artists since its release, including the American vocal group Pentatonix who recorded an a cappella version of the song in 2018.

 On October 10, 2025, Taylor Momsen released a rock version of "Where Are You Christmas?" with her band the Pretty Reckless that also includes elements from "Christmas, Why Can't I Find You?".

+The recording was later included on the band's Christmas EP, Taylor Momsen's Pretty Reckless Christmas, along with a newly recorded version of "Christmas, Why Can't I Find You?" by Momsen.
+In 2025, the song reached No. 1 on Billboard's Hot Hard Rock Songs chart.

 Commercial performance

 "Where Are You Christmas?" peaked at number 10 on the Billboard Adult Contemporary chart in January 2001, becoming Hill's fifth top ten single at that format.
 The song experienced crossover success at radio, peaking at number 26 on the Hot Country Songs chart and at number 40 on the Adult Pop Songs chart, in addition to reaching a peak position of 65 on the Billboard Hot 100.
 In 2013, "Where Are You Christmas?" peaked at number 15 on the seasonal Holiday 100 chart, on which it has continued making appearances throughout the 2010s.
 The song has never entered the Canadian Hot 100, but did reach a peak position of 38 of the Hot Canadian Digital Songs component chart in 2018.

-"Where Are You Christmas" was placed seventh (Note: At the time of the article's publication in November 2016, the song ranked at number seven with a sales figure of 897,000.
-With certified sales of 977,000 as of December 2018, the song should now ostensibly rank at number six ahead of "Christmas Canon".) on the list of all-time best-selling Christmas/holiday digital singles in SoundScan history in 2016.
+"Where Are You Christmas" was placed seventh on the list of all-time best-selling Christmas/holiday digital singles in SoundScan history in 2016.
 As of December 2019, total digital sales of the Faith Hill recording has reached 1,002,000 downloads according to Nielsen SoundScan.